percona/percona-helm-charts/charts/everest/README.md

 ## Installation

-Install Percona Everest to the `everest-system` namespace:
+Install Percona Everest in the `everest-system` namespace:
 ```bash
 helm repo add percona https://percona.github.io/percona-helm-charts/
 helm install everest percona/everest --version 1.1.1 --namespace everest-system --create-namespace
 ```

+> NOTE: Installing in any namespace other than `everest-system` can cause the installation to fail.

 This command may take a couple of minutes to complete.
 Upon completion, you should see the following output:
 ```bash